mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

 ### Steps:

-Key idea:
+**Key idea**:

 The OAuth 2.0 SAML bearer assertion flow defines:

-   how a SAML assertion can be used to request an OAuth access token when: a client wants to use a previous authorization.
+   How a SAML assertion can be used to request an OAuth access token when:

+    a client wants to use a previous authorization.

   Authentication of the authorized app is provided by the digital signature applied to the SAML assertion.